DylanMeeus/blog/content/posts/audio-from-scratch-pt8.md

 ---

-In the [previous posts](https://dylanmeeus.github.io/tags/goaudio/) we first looked at how we can generate a sine wave as raw floats and interpret with ffplay.
+In the [previous posts](https://dylanmeeus.github.io/tags/goaudio/) we first looked at how we can generate a sine wave as 'raw' floats and interpret them using ffplay.
 Later we explored how to read / write .wave files and how to extract and create 'automation tracks' using breakpoints.

 As you might have noticed, we've never actually created .wave files from scratch with our own sound data.
-And, that's about to change now.
+So, it's about time to change that.
 In this blogpost we'll look at how we can create a variety of basic soundwaves.

 The code we'll be diving into for this post can be found in the [Github